Convex-Dev/design/blog/2024-09-30-cvm-reader/index.md

 ### Performance Upgrades

 The Convex Reader is now about **10x faster than before**.
-It can now parse now about 15 MB/s of CVX data files into lattice data structures per thread, up from about 1.5 MB/s before.
+It can now parse roughly 15 MB/s of CVX data files into lattice data structures per thread, up from about 1.5 MB/s before.

 That's pretty fast: remember we are transforming text into full cryptographically verifiable lattice data structures here, not simply scanning a file to gather statistics.
 It's certainly comparable to high-performance JSON parsing libraries that produce full object trees.

-What is all means is that you can implement high performance APIs that take `application/cvx` data as input, such as in the Convex REST API Server.
+This means that you can confidently implement high performance APIs that take `application/cvx` data as input, such as in the Convex REST API Server over HTTPS.

 ### Tagged Values